Deathnerd/cookie.js/README.md

 ```

 ##Issues
-cookie.js currently only works for blank cookies and cookies it creates.
-It does not play nice with things like PHP session cookies.
-See todo for a planned fix

-##Todo
-* Make server side scripts to parse and create cookie.js cookies
+Due to using the HTTP-Only flag, PHP Sessions and the like do not play well with cookie.js in terms that you can't use cookie.js to modify a cookie set by the server and have it persist.
+However, you can still use cookie.js to read data from your cookies

 ##Thanks
 Special thanks to dkraczkowski for making javascript class creation easy with [js.class](https://github.com/dkraczkowski/js.class)